 How long will it take me to complete the VCAL?

-VCAL has been developed for Years 11 & 12 students and is completed over the two (2) years.
-Lavalla Catholic College gives selected Year 10 students the option to undertake Foundation level Work Related Skills and Personal Development Skills.
+VCAL was developed for Year 11 & 12 students and is usually completed over two years.
+Lavalla Catholic College provides Year 10 students with the option to undertake Foundation level Work Related Skills (WRS) and Personal Development Skills (PDS)

 What do I get after successfully completing the VCAL?